 Joining a stroller fitness class, or working out at the rec center while dad watches the kids are other good ideas.
 If working out sounds like, well, work, just focus on how great you will feel when all those endorphins are flowing through your body, and remember that you deserve to do things each day that make you feel amazing.

 Sleep is often a rare commodity in women’s lives today.
-But it is perhaps even more important to your health, mood, and stress levels, than anything else.
+But it is perhaps even more important to your health, mood, and stress levels than anything else.
 Skimping on sleep actually disrupts the brain’s ability to learn and to cope with stress.
 While it may sometimes seem impossible to get enough sleep as a mom, it’s crucial to prioritize a good night’s sleep as much as possible.

-Stage your bedroom to ensure more restful sleep, including adding a comfy memory foam topper if your mattress isn’t super sleep-inducing, and perhaps a white noise machine.
-If you have been up each night with your baby, consider asking your partner to take more turns, enlist the help of your own mom or other family members, or even hire an infant sleep expert to help your baby begin sleeping for longer stretches, which will be good for both of you.
+Stage your bedroom to ensure more restful sleep, including adding a comfy memory foam topper if your mattress isn’t particularly sleep-inducing, and perhaps a white noise machine.
+If you have been up each night with your baby, consider asking your partner to take more turns, enlist the help of your own mom or other family members, or even consider an infant sleep expert to help your baby begin sleeping for longer stretches, which will be good for both of you.

 4. Emotional Health

 Finally, don’t overlook the importance of your emotional health.
 Being a wife and mom can be complicated and stressful, even while these experiences are also joyful and meaningful.
-Don’t martyr yourself to motherhood—if you need a break from the kids to enjoy brunch with your girlfriends once a week or even just go for a drive by yourself, speak up to your husband/partner, and consider hiring an occasional babysitter.
+Don’t martyr yourself to motherhood—if you need a break from the kids to enjoy brunch with your girlfriends once a week or even just go for a drive by yourself, speak up to your partner and consider hiring an occasional babysitter.

 Create a daily or nightly calming ritual, including candles, meditation, stretching, or whatever makes you feel centered and at peace.
 If you’re experiencing symptoms of depression, get to a therapist or doctor right away.
 Remember, a happy and calm mom is the center of a happy and calm family.